Find the best policy to get covered on and off the track.

 Insuring street-legal racing vehicles

 Street-legal racing cars need to meet certain standards for everyday driving.
 This group includes classic muscle cars like a 1969 Camaro, luxury cars like the BMW E36 or imported cars such as Bugatti or Koenigsegg.
-To insure a street-legal car that you also use for racing, you may want to consider luxury car insurance.
-This is pricey yet comprehensive car insurance with some key added benefits that might be included.
+To insure a street-legal car that you also use for racing, consider luxury car insurance.
+This pricey yet comprehensive car insurance has some added benefits that may be included.

 - Coverage for performance-enhancing modifications

 - Ability to retain salvage rights if the car is totaled

 - Layup periods and limited-use discounts

 - Choose your own repairer instead of using the insurer’s

 - Some coverage while participating in approved motorsports events

 You can find insurance for your non-street legal race car, but not for when it’s on the track.
 The two types of coverage available for non-street legal cars include limited collision and comprehensive.